 If you are still questioning your need for an Independent Living community, consider the home and personal care challenges you may have faced recently.
 During your visit, be sure to explore and articulate exactly what you are looking for so that the staff can detail a customized solution.

-Below are some more things to consider when choosing an Independent Living community:
+Below are some more things to consider when choosing a Senior Independent Living community: